Home / Solutions / RWA

 Which RWA protocols are covered?

 SQD does not maintain a curated list of pre-integrated RWA protocols.
-Instead, any tokenized RWA contract on a supported chain is indexable: tokenized treasuries, money-market funds, real-estate tokens, private-credit positions, and permissioned RWA standards (ERC-20, ERC-1404, ERC-3643 / T-REX) all use the same SDK pattern.
-Issuers and analytics teams index the specific contracts they care about; SQD does not gate which protocols are supported.
+Any tokenized RWA contract on a supported chain is indexable: tokenized treasuries, money-market funds, real-estate tokens, private-credit positions, and permissioned standards (ERC-20, ERC-1404, ERC-3643 / T-REX) all use the same query shape.
+You index the specific contracts you care about; SQD does not gate which protocols are supported.

 How does the data flow into ERP or accounting systems?

-SQD outputs to standard databases and warehouses: PostgreSQL and ClickHouse out of the box via Squid SDK; MongoDB, SQLite, Parquet, BigQuery, Snowflake, Databricks, and any custom sink via Pipes SDK.
-ERP and accounting systems integrate against these databases the same way they would with any other transactional source.
+SQD outputs to standard databases and warehouses: PostgreSQL and ClickHouse via the Squid SDK; MongoDB, SQLite, Parquet, BigQuery, Snowflake, Databricks, and any custom sink via the Pipes SDK.
+ERP and accounting systems integrate against these databases the same way they would any other transactional source.
 SQD provides the onchain side; the join with off-chain identity, custody, or KYC data happens in your existing systems.

 Get started